plan-net/core4/CONTRIBUTE.md

     - ensure that all tests run successfully.
 Further information how to run the tests can be found here: [README](README.md).
     - create or update the documentation.

->Proof your changes with upstream  code
-..todo: this is out of context here

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design